About Eat Drink Paleo

 Our family had a huge garden and a small patch of land called Dacha where we grew vegetables, fruit trees and berries.
 Most of the food we ate was purchased whole from the local markets or gathered from our garden and a nearby forest.
 We often went mushroom and berry picking, or fishing in the lakes and rivers.
 My grandmother was an amazing cook, the best of them all, and my childhood was spent watching and helping her in the kitchen.
-My love for food and cooking definitely developed from a very young age and I had a pretty sophisticated palette by the time I was a teenager.
+My love for food and cooking definitely developed from a very young age and I had a pretty sophisticated palate by the time I was a teenager.

 Many people ask why I didn’t become a chef.
 I guess for many years I didn’t think of cooking as a possible career option.
 I graduated from university and spent eight years building a career in digital media.
 I enjoyed my work but kept a passionate affair with food on the side.
-My friends often suggested I should enter the Masterchef competition or open a wine bar but I stuck with my 9 to 5 job, ‘working for the man’ and feeling rather incomplete.
+My friends often suggested I should enter the Masterchef competition or open a wine bar but I stuck with my 9 to 5 job, ‘working for the man’ and feeling rather incomplete as a result.

 I am not a scientist or a doctor, I am simply sharing my journey as a cook making delicious, wholesome Paleo food.
 I don’t want to preach about Paleo, that’s not what this site is about.
 I think there are enough resources and literature to get you familiarised with the subject.
-What I will do is give you a quick overview of what Paleo means to me.

 What I like about Paleo eating: